animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ```

-The SDG Repository finder/query method results in the
+The Spring Data for GemFire Repository finder/query method results in the
 following OQL statement being generated and run:

 ```highlight